NathanielInman/experiments/mapGeneration/bornhardt/README.md

-# Pigeon Hole Generation
+# Bornhardt

-Check [here](http://theoestudio.com/pigeon-hole-stepping-v2/) for motivation for experiment.
+This is an environmental map generator for a bornhardt.